top of page

 DESIGNING A ROADMAP FOR SUICIDE PREVENTION IN PMDD

-I will be working with people involved in emergency mental health crisis support, and suicide prevention researchers to create a roadmap for suicide prevention in PMDD.
+We will be working with people involved in emergency mental health crisis support, and suicide prevention researchers to create a roadmap for suicide prevention in PMDD.

 And as always we will include the important insight of people living with PMDD.
 Funded by the ESRC Impact Accelerator Fund.